 When I learned to value energy management over time management (a concept from Tony Schwartz’s book The Power of Full Engagement) is when things shifted for the better.
 Most of us realize we’re more productive at certain times of the day, but a key to benefitting from this information is being able to identify those times and adapt our schedule accordingly.
 Pay attention to the times when you’re at peak productivity and when you’re least motivated.

-More importantly, if demand a lot from yourself, you must build in periods of rest for recovery and rejuvenation – or you may face burn out.
+More importantly, if you demand a lot from yourself, you must build in periods of rest for recovery and rejuvenation – or you may face burn out.
 Most of us, even when we try to relax, still impulsively check email and social media, so we never fully disconnect and recharge the way we need to.

 This compulsive behavior is the result of a four-part negative feedback loop associated with technology addiction that I break down in my new program, REWIRE, which is designed to help you take back control of your time, rewire your digital habits, and live a more balanced life in just thirty days.
 I struggled with being “always on” for years, and I saw many of my clients faced the same issue, so I put together this program to share how I was able to finally break the cycle and find ways to mentally recharge.